 The NonWhite options are useful to convert a raster edge image into a set of associated bezier paths.
 For example, you might use some image operation or MSG preset to generate a black and white raster image edge rendition where the edges are black an the background is white.
 The NonWhite generate path options can then be used to convert than raster canvas image (or selection) into a set of associated bezier paths.

-The Generate Paths : from Ip Op menu option is a new version 4 feature that can generate bezier paths from associated image operations. not all image operations can generate bezier paths.
+The Generate Paths : from Ip Op menu option feature that can generate bezier paths from associated image operations. not all image operations can generate bezier paths.
 If a specific image operation can generate bezier paths then this from Ip Op menu will be active when that image operation is active in the image operation editor.
 Image operations that support generating bezier paths include the Sketch Edge, Sketch Mass, and Color Edge.